Leica D-LUX Typ 109 vs Sony A7R III

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the D-LUX Typ 109 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7.
+Both the D-LUX Typ 109 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The D-LUX Typ 109 was replaced by the Leica D-LUX 7, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Is the Leica D-LUX Typ 109 better than the Sony A7R III or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Leica D-LUX (Typ 109):

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.